richardbooth777/colourofsound.github.io/about.md

   <a href="http://thryve.world/">"Adventure Journalist"(?!)</a>
   <br>
   <br>
-  Chris is a musician with nationwide gigging experience; live and studio recording expertise; and a diverse composition portfolio
+  Chris is a musician with nationwide gigging experience; live and studio recording expertise; and a diverse composition portfolio.
+In the day he exercises his considerable experience in IT; and on the weekends goes on outdoor adventures, and then writes about them.
   <br>
   <br>
   <html><iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/96819445&color=%232ba49e&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe></hmtl>
   <br>
   <br>

 ### Contact me

 [Email](mailto:chris@chriswmusic.com)